Intro to Ethereum

-Thus, with smart contracts, developers can build and deploy arbitrarily complex user-facing apps and services: marketplaces, financial instruments, games, etc.
+Thus, with smart contracts, developers can build and deploy arbitrarily complex user-facing apps and services such as: marketplaces, financial instruments, games, etc.

-The native cryptocurrency of Ethereum.
-Users pay ether to other users to have their code execution requests fulfilled.
+Ether (ETH) is the native cryptocurrency of Ethereum.
+Users pay ETH to other users to have their code execution requests fulfilled.

-Where ether is stored.
-Users can initialize accounts, deposit ether into the accounts, and transfer ether from their accounts to other users.
+Where ETH is stored.
+Users can initialize accounts, deposit ETH into the accounts, and transfer ETH from their accounts to other users.
 Accounts and account balances are stored in a big table in the EVM; they are a part of the overall EVM state.

-- Send X ether from my account to Alice's account.
+- Send X ETH from my account to Alice's account.

-- Publish some smart contract code into EVM memory.
+- Publish some smart contract code into EVM state.